 One of the things people remember first about a brand is it’s colour choices.
-In this series of articles, we’ll be looking at what each colour says about a brand, how it makes people react and what message it sends.
-This article looks at the colour yellow and the brand messages it promotes.
+In this series of infographics we’ll be looking at what each colour says about a brand, how it makes people react and what message it sends.
+This infographic looks at the colour yellow and the brand messages it promotes.

 Tips for using yellow